eilw/pland/README.md

   - user must be logged in to see the various orders / quotes - DONE
 - add validation for minimum volume of 1000kg - DONE
 - add total volume to order - DONE
-- add comment field to order
+- add comment field to order - DONE

 Need internet connection
+- add validations to if order cannot be received
 - check with andrew if transport costs are for total weight, or per item?
 - Check with andrew how the minimum costs work?